YaolingYang/SparsePainter/README.md

 * **-prob** Output the local ancestry probabilities for each target sample at each SNP.
 The output is a gzipped text file (.txt.gz) with format specified in `-probstore`.

-* **-chunk** Output the expected length (in centiMorgan) and number of copied chunks of each local ancestry for each target sample.
-The output are two gzipped text files (.txt.gz).
+* **-chunklength** Output the expected length (in centiMorgan) of copied chunks of each local ancestry for each target sample.
+The output is a gzipped text file (.txt.gz).

+* **-chunkcount** Output the expected number of copied chunks of each local ancestry for each target sample.
+The output is a gzipped text file (.txt.gz).

 * **-aveSNP** Output the average local ancestry probabilities for each SNP.
 The output is a text file (.txt).